-Success in powerlifting has given Melody Schoenfeld’s records at State and National level, and the petite American has shown enormous strength in kettlebell, old time strongman challenges and unusual challenges such as bar bending.
+Success in powerlifting has given Melody Schoenfeld’s records at State and National level, and the petite American has shown enormous strength in kettlebell, old time strongman challenges such as bar bending.

-She has broken California state records for all three lifts (bench press, squat and deadlift), and in 2015 was awarded the USPA National record for bench, deadlift and total in the women’s 40-44 age category.
+She has broken California state records for all three lifts (bench press, squat and deadlift), and in 2015 was awarded the USPA National record for deadlift in the women’s 40-44 age category.

 “I LOVE powerlifting, I definitely would say that the three Big Lifts are among my favorite things to do” she told us.
 “I adore pull-ups too, and do them often.
 Besides powerlifting, strongman stuff makes me happy – tearing cards and phone books, bending steel bars and horseshoes, rolling frying pans, that kind of thing.”

-The hand and arm strength needed to roll frying pans and bend bars has left many impressed with Melody, who competes in the under 48kg category.
+The hand and arm strength needed to roll frying pans and bend bars has left many impressed with Melody, who competes in the under 48kg powerlifting category.
 Her lifts include a bench of 125 lbs (56.7 kg), a squat of 190 lbs ((86.2 kg) and a deadlift of 259 lbs (117.5kg), all unequipped.

 Melody has been vegan since 2000.
 “I have been slowly heading that way since I was maybe 5″ she told us. ” I have always been a huge animal lover.”

 “I stopped eating beef and pork right then and there.
 One day in college, I realized I’d gone two months without chicken, and I hadn’t even been trying.
 So I thought, well, OK, I can do that.
 Fish was the hardest for me, because I loved dim sum, but every time I ate fish, I felt like a horrible person.”

 A relationship with a vegan led her to do some research – at a stage when she had felt happy eating dairy and eggs.
 “I did my research, and that was enough to convince me.
 I’ve been happily vegan ever since!”